How do I get paid?

 Articles in this section

-- What if my shopper doesn’t show up or refuses to pay me?
+- What if my shopper doesn’t show up or refuses to mark the order as received?

 - How to travel with Grabr

 - Identity Verification